qiannathancao/BlockChain-EncryptoCurrency/README.md

 Assignment2:
 In this assignment we will implement a function that’s part of a block-chain-based distributed consensus protocol.
 Specifically, our code will receive a block, validate this block and add it to the chain.

+Lab1:
+The first lab will guide you to set up a new node on an Ethereum blockchain for our class.
+We plan to use the same blockchain to conduct subsequent labs.
+Therefore, it is important to be successful on this one.

+Lab2:
+Following the first lab, the second one will ask you to do mining and transac- tions on the Ethereum blockchain set up in the first lab.

+Lab3:
+The third lab provides you a chance to practice the most fascinating feature of
+Ethereum: smart contract.

+Lab3 additional:
+This document provides hints to some common problems in Lab 3.
+In addition, it describes an intuitive method to debug your smart contract.